 I graduated from Elon University in 2009 with a BS in Biology.
 My current research focuses on early life exposure to PAH mixtures in Fundulus heteroclitus and later life consequences.
 Our lab has worked extensively with acute embryonic exposures to PAHs in both F. heteroclitus and zebrafish; however, little is know about more subtle consequences of early life, low level exposures to PAHs.
 I am interested in this unique exposure period because of the mounting evidence suggesting that early life exposures during critical periods of development can have detrimental consequences that persist into adulthood.
 In addition, the project will incorporate the adapted killifish from the Atlantic Woods Industries Superfund site to investigate costs and benefits of the adaptation.
 This longitudinal project introduces both behavioral and performance based assays to better track the emergence of effects following early life exposure.
 Behavioral assays have been developed; a swim tunnel respirometer will be used to study performance in the exposed fish; and changes in fish morphology, as well as an assessment of energetic costs (mtDNA damage and mitochondrial function) associated with being an exposed Fundulus or an adapted Atlantic Woods Fundulus will be studied.

-Sonja Brun (Robert Wechsler-Reya, PhD): Studies the Role of Surviving in Medulloblastoma Tumorigenesis
+Sonja Brun (Robert Wechsler-Reya, PhD): Graduated in 2014 – Studies the Role of Surviving in Medulloblastoma Tumorigenesis

 Laurel Coons (Kenneth Korach, MD; Donald McDonnell, PhD): Laurel received her B.S. in Biology and M.S. in Biotechnology from the University of South Carolina.
 She is both a Ph.D.
 Candidate and IRTA Fellow.
 Defing the Molecular Pharmacology of Antagonist-Mediated ERα Activation: The term Selective Estrogen Receptor Modulators (SERMs) has been used of late to describe a group of pharmaceuticals that manifest estrogen receptor (ER) agonist activity in some tissues, but that oppose estrogen action in others.
 Thus, it may be possible to capitalize on the tissue-selective pharmacology of these drugs and develop them as treatments for estrogenopathies where it is desirable to direct therapy to a specific estrogen-responsive target organ.
 It has become clear in recent years that the different pharmacological activities of ERα antagonists, agonists and SERMs are determined by their impact on the overall surface topography of the receptor and the effect this has on the recruitment of functionally distinct coregulators.
 This realization has provided the impetus for research to define the specific ERα-coregulator interactions involved in the tissue-selective antagonist-mediated ERα activation and to exploit these findings to develop compounds with improved therapeutic utility.